OperaVaria/lfpch/docs/README.md

 even if it is somehow intercepted.
 The application also includes a random password generator that creates a secure password, customizable in accordance with the user's needs.
 The random generation is based on a "true" random seed provided by the x86 processor's DRNG unit.

-LFCh was written entirely in C with speed and efficiency in mind.
+LFPCh was written entirely in C with speed and efficiency in mind.
 Its simple, GTK4 UI aims to provide a clean and easy-to-use interface.

 ## Screenshots